rackspace/runway/docs/source/staticsite/configuration.rst

 **staticsite_additional_redirect_domains (Optional[str])**
   Additional domains (beyond the `staticsite_aliases` domains or the CloudFront URL if no aliases are provided) that will be authorized by the :ref:`Auth@Edge` UserPool AppClient.
+  This parameter typically won't be needed in production environments, but can be useful in development environments to bypass Runway Auth@Edge.

   This should be represented as a comma delimited list of domains with protocols.
 Requires staticsite_auth_at_edge_.

   .. rubric:: Example
   .. code-block:: yaml

-    parameters
+    parameters:
       staticsite_additional_redirect_domains: http://localhost:3000

 **staticsite_web_acl (Optional[str])**